-Some Moreland residents are experiencing problems with housing affordability and this is an issue across all home tenancy and ownership groups.
+Many Moreland residents are experiencing problems with housing affordability.
+This is an issue across all home tenancy and ownership groups.

 Affordable housing is housing, including social housing that is appropriate for the housing needs of very low, low, and moderate income households.

 Affordable Housing Advisory Service Pilot Program June 2019

 The Affordable Housing Advisory Service Pilot Program engaged a consultant to provide advice on affordable housing matters in planning permit and planning scheme amendment processes.

 The service is modelled on and operates in the same way as the long running Heritage Advisory Service, operating in most municipalities in Victoria.